WurstCommander/Win10AppRemove/README.md

-# Windows 10 Apps Remover
+# Windows 10 Apps Remover 0.2

+## Changelog v0.2:

+- added Removal of Paint 3D
+- added check for admin rights
+- added .reg file for removal of "Edit with Paint 3D" context menu

+## Description
 Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled with normal measures like startmenu, programms and features and so on.